charleskessler/Dotify/README.md

 # Dotify

 ## What is it?
-The goal of this project is to document the iterative process of implementing and scaling an API -- building a monolithic structure, then refactoring to distributed microservices.
+The goal of this project is to document the iterative process of implementing and scaling an API by first building a monolithic structure, and then refactoring to distributed microservices.

 Since this project is focused on implementing an API, rather than designing one, we will be using the [Spotify Public API](https://developer.spotify.com/documentation/web-api/) as a reference for our functional requirements and data model.